cunger/escape-velocity/content/about.md

 ---

-I'm a software engineer, currently developing and maintaining code at [Mercury.ai](https://www.mercury.ai).
-I spend my early mornings learning the fundamentals of nuclear technology, exploring decentralized systems, and acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
+I'm a battle-proven software engineer as well as a [technical editor and proofreader](https://www.upwork.com/o/profiles/users/~011f9183b21c64c3bf/).
+I have a strong interest in nuclear technology and radiation protection, and spend my early mornings acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
 These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

 ---